 Chanterelle Mushrooms – A Beginners Dream

-Chanterelles are at the top of the popularity list for mushroom foragers, and they are perfect for a beginner.
-They come in a range of pale oranges, yellows, and bright golds, making this mushroom easy to spot and identify, specifically against its poisonous look-a-like, the jack-o-lantern mushroom; a poisonous orange gilled mushroom that contains toxic chemicals that can cause severe upset stomach, including vomiting, diarrhea, and headache.
+Chanterelles are at the top of the popularity list for mushroom foragers and are perfect for beginners.
+They come in a range of pale oranges, yellows, and bright golds, making this mushroom easy to spot and identify, specifically against its poisonous look-a-like, the jack-o-lantern mushroom, a poisonous orange gilled mushroom that contains toxic chemicals that can cause severe upset stomach, including vomiting, diarrhea, and headache.
 (Another reason to follow the DON’T EAT IT rule!)

 For more details on foraging for chanterelles, see our article Chanterelle Identification: How to Forage for Chanterelles.

 If you are lucky enough to find some chanterelles, take a look at our article, 8 Chanterelle Mushroom Recipes for Any Home Cook, for some cooking ideas.